coatless-quarto/assign/README.md

 To achieve this feat, the extension uses custom class names and hides content depending on the profile being displayed.

 - `direction`: shown in the assignment, but not the solution or rubric documents.
-- `solution`: shown in the solution and rubric documents.
+- `sol`: shown in the solution and rubric documents.
 - `rubric`: shown only in the rubric version of the solutions.

 For an example of each custom class, please see: